juliogomez/devops/README.md

 ### Integration Server

 There are several different options to implement your Integration Server.
-A very common options is [Jenkins](https://jenkins.io), but we have decided to use a different one, called [Drone](https://drone.io).
+A very common options is [Jenkins](https://jenkins.io), but we have decided to use a different one called [Drone](https://drone.io).
 The main reason is that Drone allows you to include the pipeline definition in your Git repo, instead of having to define the pipeline in the Integration server itself.

 In a couple of minutes you will need to create a DNS entry that points to Drone LoadBalancer public IP address, so choose now the name you prefer and make sure it is available in your DNS.